iw2d/kinoko/README.md

 # Alternatively, start ScyllaDB
 $ docker run -d -p 9042:9042 scylladb/scylla --smp 1
 ```
+You can use [Docker Desktop](https://www.docker.com/products/docker-desktop/) or WSL on Windows.

 #### Docker setup
 Alternatively, docker can be used to build and start the server and the database using the [docker-compose.yml](docker-compose.yml) file.
 The requirements are as follows: